waynodiablo/Oystercard/pills/IoPill.md

 # Io (Silver)

 First thing's first: silver (nor any other precious metal) has nothing to do with **Io**.
 I was just trying to think of a good pun for the title of this article.
 With that said, it's time to learn about everybody's favourite wee language: Io.
+Steve Dekorte invented the Io language in 2002, and it's always written with a capital 'I' and small 'o' - neither of which will improve your chances of a decent Google search, but it is kinda cool nonetheless :)

 So why are we using up valuable Makers time with such an obscure little language?
 Well, firstly Io is really fun.
 No, not like your Maths teacher loved Trigonometry - this is actually go out on a Saturday night, get drunk and puke on your shoes kinda fun.
 At least, as close as you can get in the world of programming...